-"Towards sustainable cities and communities" will be exploring local transformations in the face of global challenges.
-The project is also known as "TOWARDS".
+'Towards sustainable cities and communities (TOWARDS)' explores local transformations in the face of global challenges.

 TOWARDS supports the transformation of cities and communities towards socially just and sustainable futures.
 Complex global challenges like climate change, COVID-19 and rapid urbanisation bring into stark relief the deeper health and well-being dimensions of sustainable development, including social belonging, everyday interactions, and the environmental quality of local surroundings.